Ealey History, Family Crest & Coats of Arms

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Ely, Elie, Ealy and others.

 Early Notables of the Ealey family (pre 1700)

-, he sailing from Ipswich aboard the Elizabeth, in 1634 and became...
-Another 27 words (2 lines of text) are included under the topic Early Ealey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Ealey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ealey family to Ireland

 Some of the Ealey family moved to Ireland, but this topic is not covered in this excerpt.